KevinLiao159/house_price/slides/README.md

 ## slides

-This directory holds the slides of the project for presenting in the class.
+This directory holds the slides of the project for presentation in the class.
+We use isoslides as the slide framework to produce slides.Rmd, which can be reproduced with the makefile `make slides` commmand.

 The complete file-structure for the directory is as follows:

 ```
 slides/
    README.md
-   .DS_Store
    sildes.Rmd
    slides.html
 ```